 Market Surveillance Administrator: Alberta’s Market Surveillance Administrator (MSA) is in place to monitor Alberta’s electricity and retail natural gas markets to ensure that they operate in a fair, efficient and openly competitive manner.The MSA exists under the Alberta Utilities Commission Act with a broad mandate including surveillance, investigation and enforcement to help ensure fair, efficient and openly competitive electricity and retail natural gas markets in Alberta. https://albertamsa.ca/

-Energy Choice / Utility Consumer Advocate : All members are free to purchase electricity services from the regulated rate provider or from a retailer of their choice.
-The delivery of electricity to you is not affected by your choice.
-If you change who you purchase electricity services from, you will continue receiving electricity from the distribution company in your service area.
-For a current list of retailers you may choose from, visit www.ucahelps.alberta.ca or call 310-4822 (toll free in Alberta).
+Energy Choice / Utility Consumer Advocate: Members are free to purchase electricity services from a retailer of their choice.
+For a list of retailers, visit ucahelps.alberta.ca or call 310-4822 (toll free in Alberta).

 Electric Utilities Act Code of Conduct Regulation Compliance Plan: Click Battle River Power Coop’s Code of Conduct Regulation Compliance Plan to view the plan.

 Complaints about contraventions of the Code of Conduct Regulation may be made to the Alberta Utilities Commission or the Market Surveillance Administrator.
-The Alberta Utilities Commission can be reached by contacting 1-780-427-4903 or firstname.lastname@example.org.
-The Market surveillance Administrator can be reached by contacting 1-403-705-3181 or email@example.com.
+The Alberta Utilities Commission can be reached by contacting 1-403-310-4282 or 1-833-511-4282 outside Alberta or email@example.com.
+The Market Surveillance Administrator can be reached by contracting 1-403-705-3181 or firstname.lastname@example.org.
 The Alberta Utilities Commission and the Market Surveillance Administrator are independent of BRCREA and BRPC Wires Division and BRR-Energy Division.
-The contact information for the Compliance Officer for BRCREA (and its BRPC Wires Division and BRR-Energy Division) is as follows: Sheryl Raras, 780-672-7738, firstname.lastname@example.org.
+The contact information for the Compliance Officer for BRCREA (and its BRPC Wires Division and BRR-Energy Division) is as follows: Sheryl Raras, 780-672-7738, email@example.com.

 Battle River Power Coop takes our commitment to member privacy seriously.
 In support of that responsibility, the Coop takes steps to ensure privacy and accuracy of member communication and information which include: